Quarterback John Robertson tallied 398 Yards Of Total Offense

 Villanova finished 8-4 (6-2) in 2012

-He has a 33-year overall coaching record of 226-138-2.
-The 226 career victories rank him eighth on the NCAA Football Championship Subdivision (FCS) active coaching list and he rates 21st in career winning percentage at .611.
+He has a 34-year overall coaching record of 232-143-2.
+The 232 career victories rank him eighth on the NCAA Football Championship Subdivision (FCS) active coaching list and he rates 21st in career winning percentage at .611.

-Last year, Talley led the Wildcats to the NCAA playoffs for the 10th time in program history with an 8-4 overall record.
+In 2012, Talley led the Wildcats to the NCAA playoffs for the 10th time in program history with an 8-4 overall record.
 Villanova also claimed a share of the CAA championship with a 6-2 CAA mark.
 This was sixth conference championship for Villanova under Talley's direction.
-For his efforts last season, Talley was named the CAA Coach of the Year for the third time in his career.
+For his efforts in 2012, Talley was named the CAA Coach of the Year for the third time in his career.
 Talley also helped redshirt freshman quarterback John Robertson to a season that saw him win the Jerry Rice Award as the top freshman in FCS football, as well as earning both the CAA and ECAC Offensive Rookie of the Year.

 Talley reached the pinnacle of his illustrious career in 2009 as he led the Wildcats to a 14-1 record and the FCS National Championship.
 Villanova earned the title with a thrilling 23-21 win over previously undefeated Montana in a game played at Finley Stadium in Chattanooga, Tenn.
 Villanova also won the 2009 CAA championship with a 7-1 league mark and were awarded the Lambert Meadowlands Trophy, the ECAC Team of the Year and the Wanamaker Award which is given to the athlete, team or organization that has done the most to reflect credit upon the city of Philadelphia.